 With Wix, you are getting access to more than 500 templates that you can use to create your online store.
 Of course, being very user-friendly also helps.

-The only downside to Wix is that it is not a multi channel software and is not that well suited for large businesses.
-Still, for smaller online businesses, the eCommerce software is a more than worthy choice.
+The only downside to Wix is that it is not a multi-channel software and is not that well suited for large businesses.
+Still, for smaller online businesses, this platform is a more than worthy choice.

 Pricing for Wix starts at $23/m for Basic, $27 for Unlimited and $49 per month for VIP.